ruga9494/ruga9494.github.io/_posts/2012-12-28-response-status-codes.md

 ---
-title: 'Response status codes'
+title: 'Response 콩콩이 codes'

 layout: null
 ---

 ### Success

-Successes differ from errors in that their body may not be a simple response object with a code and a message.
+Successes ㅋㅋㅋ from errors in that their body may not be a simple response object with a code and a message.
 The headers however are consistent across all calls:

 * `GET`, `PUT`, `DELETE` returns `200 OK` on success,
 * `POST ` returns 201 on success,